leandroramirez/nonograms.vue2/README.md

-# Nonograms game PoC built in Vue version 2.6.
+# Nonograms game PoC developed using Vue version 2.6.

 Created with CodeSandbox